 For several days, this group made personal connections, shared table fellowship, laughed, worked, and engaged in math conversations with one another.
-Their struggles, enjoyment, and study highlighted four ideas, and CC is responding with an invitation.
+Their struggles, enjoyment, and study highlighted four ideas, and Classical Conversations is responding with an invitation.

 God is the Center of Everything

 Although this was a shared assumption before coming together, it cemented and became manifest in the math conversations that occurred.
 Following her experience with The Math Map, one tutor expressed her deep appreciation and delight.

 Math Requires an Understanding of Its Grammar

-After its grammar, math requires fluency.
+After grammar, math requires fluency.

 Once a student and their teacher get to the stage in math studies that includes greater complexity and detail, there is no avoiding the big reveal.
-Students and their teachers fluent with the language of math continue to delight or at least press on in its study.
+Students and their teachers fluent in the language of math continue to delight or at least press on in its study.

 Redeeming Education and Math Fluency Are Positively Correlated

 “I feel like I am just now being invited into a conversation from which I have before been excluded!” said another tutor who took part in The Math Maps gathering.
 Years of progressive schooling had conditioned her to believe that she was not a “math person.”
 Her comment marks the moment she realized everyone can enjoy, understand, and converse about math.
-All one needs is the tools!!
+All one needs is the tools!

-Leigh has long said that “We’re all math people!”
-As CC’s founder and chief visionary, she affirms CC exists to fulfill its mission by curating curriculum, providing services, and training parents to build flourishing homeschool communities.
+Leigh has long said that, “We’re all math people!”
+As CC’s founder and chief visionary officer, she affirms that CC exists to fulfill its mission by curating curriculum, providing services, and training parents to build flourishing homeschool communities.
 Of course, this extends to equipping parents to learn the grammar of mathematics!
 She knows that as parents develop math fluency, their confidence to lead their family in great math conversations will flourish.